 A control byte is the first byte received following the Start condition from the master device (Figure 5-1).
-The control byte consists of a four-bit control code.
-For the 24XX64F, this is set as '1010' binary for read and write operations.
-The next three bits of the control byte are the Chip Select bits (A2, A1, A0).
-The Chip Select bits allow the use of up to eight 24XX64F devices on the same bus and are used to select which device is accessed.
-The Chip Select bits in the control byte must correspond to the logic levels on the corresponding A2, A1 and A0 pins for the device to respond.
-These bits are, in effect, the three Most Significant bits of the word address.
+The control byte consists of a 4-bit control code; for the 24XX515, this is set as '1010' binary for read and write operations.
+The next bit of the control byte is the block select bit (B0).
+This bit acts as the A15 address bit for accessing the entire array.
+The next two bits of the control byte are the Chip Select bits (A1, A0).
+The Chip Select bits allow the use of up to four 24XX515 devices on the same bus and are used to select which device is accessed.
+The Chip Select bits in the control byte must correspond to the logic levels on the corresponding A1 and A0 pins for the device to respond.
+These bits are in effect the two Most Significant bits of the word address.